 As has been mentioned on ENWorld, West End Games owner Eric Gibson has apparently decided to sell the company.
 After assuming control of WEG five years ago, it seems that economic difficulties have caused the cancellation of Bill Coffin’s Septimus.
-Fans of WEG have been inquiring about preorder refunds for a while, which is likely adding to stress levels at the company – and has led to a rather angry proclamation on the WEG Forums and another at RPGnet.
+Fans of WEG have been inquiring about for a while, which is likely adding to stress levels at the company – and has led to a rather angry proclamation on the WEG Forums and another at RPGnet.
 The questions linger: does the nature of the tabletop game industry lend itself to early burnout for publishers (ala the original Hogshead Publishing)?
 Do game fans expect too much from companies with limited means?
-Or is it more that creative individuals struggle with creating solid business plans, much like Guardians of Order?
+Or is it more that creative individuals struggle with creating solid business plans, much like

 Site copyright 2001-2014 Allan Sugarbaker.
 Trademarks and copyrights mentioned on this page owned by their respective owners.